netscaler/console-netscaleradc-config-migration/README.md

 # After the Migrate Config Step,
     Upon successful completion of the 'Migrate Config' step, the specified configuration is seamlessly applied to the target NetScaler.

+# Requirements
+    To run the config_migrate.py Python script, you would need:

+        Python Environment: Python needs to be installed on your machine.
+The version of Python is 3.9

+        Python Libraries: The script imports several Python libraries.
+Some of these are part of the Python Standard Library and are included with Python.
+Others, like requests, need to be installed separately.
+You can do this with the help of requirements.txt.
+Run the following command from the root directory to install the necessary libraries,
+        ```pip install -r requirements.txt
+        ```

+        Operating System Permissions: Since the script reads from or writes to certain files or directories, you would need to have the appropriate permissions to do so.